16. 07. 2024 Beatrice Dall'Omo Blue Team, Red Team, SEC4U

 Launch scan

-When executed, it launches vulnerability scans on the already configured tasks for each SOC customer.
-Each task is linked to a target referring to the IP addresses or subnets that have to be analysed.
+When executed, this module launches vulnerability scans on the already-configured tasks for each SOC customer.
+Each task is linked to a target referring to the IP addresses or subnets that have to be analyzed.
 The following is an example of the configuration of a task to perform a Greenbone scan for a target.

 Fig.1: Creation of a new task